AdobeDocs/journey-optimizer.nl-NL/help/using/personalization/functions/operators.md

 ### Less than or equal to{#lessthanorequal}

-De vergelijkingsfunctie `<=` (kleiner dan of gelijk aan) wordt gebruikt om te controleren of de eerste waarde kleiner dan of gelijk aan de tweede waarde is.
+De `<=` (kleiner dan of gelijk aan) vergelijkingsfunctie wordt gebruikt om te controleren of de eerste waarde kleiner dan of gelijk is aan de tweede waarde.

 **Indeling**